Stopping Your Teenager From Drinking And Driving: Few Important Pointers

 4. Unconditional support

 I am sure we all are the best advocates of our children but we also need to ask if we are communicating the same to them.
 I believe it will greatly help our children if we can have some sort of agreement with them.
 Telling them that if they are ever in a situation where they are too drunk to drive, we’ll pick them up, day or night, no questions asked and no mention of it again.
-If we can try to be this non-judgemental, we can hope to get that call some day.
+If we can try to be this non-judgemental, we can hope to get that call someday.

-You may also like : Do You Drink In Front Of Your Children?
+You may also like: Do You Drink In Front Of Your Children?

 5. Creating Safety Rules

-It could be about forming a social media group of parents of your child’s friends and keeping in touch with their late night programs.
+It could be about forming a social media group of parents of your child’s friends and keeping in touch with their late-night programs.
 You must know the friend and his family, where they want to have a sleepover.
-If the child stays with you, then taking turns with other parents to bring them home after college festivals or other such late night programs could be a good idea.
+If the child stays with you, then taking turns with other parents to bring them home after college festivals or other such late-night programs could be a good idea.
 Speaking to college authorities about informing parents regarding the timings and creating a network of fellow students and teachers about awareness and strict policies about drunk driving or other similar behaviours will help in the long run.

 6. Don’t assume

-‘I never drank in my life so my child will never do this’, ‘Alcohol has never been allowed in our house so my child has no access to it’ or ‘I have given the right values so my child would never touch it’ are some of the assumptions and fake beliefs which restricts parents from having an open communication about its ill-effects.
+‘I never drank in my life so my child will never do this’, ‘Alcohol has never been allowed in our house so my child has no access to it’ or ‘I have given the right values so my child would never touch it’ are some of the assumptions and fake beliefs which restricts parents from having open communication about its ill-effects.

 So before your child starts to get his facial hair, start having these ‘talks’.
 And even if you know your child is an occasional drinker, never assume that he’ll always make a good decision.
-It’s important to understand that they are new at driving and drinking both.
+It’s important to understand that they are new at driving and drinking.
 Their reaction time and judgement skills are still not fully developed.
 And it can affect many things so it is never safe to assume that your child will never do this.

 7. It is not just about alcohol

 As popularly discussed, this problem is not just because of alcohol.
-While it is safe to say that ‘dry’ states have less drunk driving cases than the states where alcohol is easily available, the fact remains that Goa, where alcohol is both cheap and easily accessible, has almost a negligible number of such cases.
-Which brings me back to my original point: it is more about equipping our children with rational sense and the consequences of drunk driving.
+While it is safe to say that ‘dry’ states have fewer drunk driving cases than the states where alcohol is easily available, the fact remains that Goa, where alcohol is both cheap and easily accessible, has almost a negligible number of such cases.
+This brings me back to my original point: it is more about equipping our children with rational sense and the consequences of drunk driving.

 8. Consistent communication

 Just like the ‘Sex talk’, it is of paramount importance that education, awareness and communication regarding drunk driving or distracted driving happen consistently.
-More so when they are decision makers and are out with friends more often.
+More so when they are decision-makers and are out with friends more often.

 9. Asking authorities to bring change